sourabhdhadade/SQL-Practice/README.md

 ---

 ## 📜 License
-This project is licensed under the MIT License — feel free to use, modify, and share.
+This repository is licensed under the MIT License — feel free to use, modify, and share.